RishiTiku/InstagramJSONToReadableText/README.md

   Just place the messages.json file in the same folder as the script and run test.py.
 You'll find separate .txt files for each user in perfectly readable format.
                   Enjoy!!!

+# Editing The Source Code...
+You can edit the source code yourself to suit your own time zone.
+Just use an IDE or even notepad.
+The first parameters can be changed but if you consider yourself a good coder feel free to modify the code to your need.